sarabindalmook/commlabportfolio.github.io/README.md

 ## Challenges

-Building this Minecraft-themed portfolio came with its share of challenges:

 ### - Clickable Elements

 Crafting clickable elements that respond was challenging.
 Balancing user experience while staying true to the Minecraft theme required careful consideration of interaction design.